fluencelabs/cli/docs/configs/user-secrets.md

 # user-secrets.yaml

 Defines user's secret keys that can be used across different Fluence projects.
-You can manage user's keys using commands from `flox key` group of commands with `--user` flag
+You can manage user's keys using commands from `Fluence CLI key` group of commands with `--user` flag

 ## Properties